Harry Potter video games: Development

-Film adaptations
+Novel adaptations

 Generally, the video game adaptations of the Harry Potter series were designed to be released to coincide with the release schedule of the film series.
-The first game in the series, Harry Potter and the Philosopher's Stone (known as "Harry Potter and the Sorcerer's Stone", for the North American release) was developed by five different teams, each creating different versions for different consoles.
+The first game in the series, Harry Potter and the Philosopher's Stone, was developed by five different teams, each creating different versions for different consoles.
 The games were developed by Argonaut Games (PlayStation), Aspyr (Mac OS), Griptonite Games (Game Boy Color and Game Boy Advance), and KnowWonder (personal computer).
 Two years later, Warthog Games released versions for sixth generation consoles (GameCube, PlayStation 2, and Xbox).
 The version was released after the Harry Potter and the Chamber of Secrets, and used many of the same assets.
 The game featured puzzles aimed at "eight- to fourteen-year-olds" and aimed to capture the mood of the novel of the same name.

-During the release of Harry Potter and the Chamber of Secrets in 2002, developer Eurocom was brought on board to create the sixth generation console releases (GameCube, PlayStation 2 and Xbox) as well as the Game Boy Advance and the Game Boy Color release.
+During the release of Harry Potter and the Chamber of Secrets in 2002, developer Eurocom was brought on board to create the sixth-generation console releases (GameCube, PlayStation 2 and Xbox) as well as the Game Boy Advance and the Game Boy Color release.
 This version included new assets specifically for the Chamber of Secrets and free-roam flying on a broomstick on the PlayStation 2 release, which was not possible on any other release.
 This version removed many of the puzzle sections found in the first game and replaced them with action sections and boss fights.
 The PC version, however, used many of the same assets as those in Philosopher's Stone, and retained a more puzzle-oriented gameplay style.

-The release of Harry Potter and the Prisoner of Azkaban (2004) switched genre to a role-playing video game (RPG).
-GameSpot likened the game to Chrono Trigger and Pokémon.
+In 2004, Harry Potter and the Prisoner of Azkaban was released.
 The third instalment featured separate games for the PC version and a console release (which was this time developed by EA UK).
 Both of these versions made Harry, Hermione and Ron playable characters.
 In the PC release, Buckbeak and Hedwig were made playable as well.
+GameSpot likened the Game Boy Advance version of the game to Chrono Trigger and Pokémon.